birlorg/pyoverland/README.md

 # pyoverlander

 Collect location data from the "Overland GPS Tracker" app  and put it in a sqlite file.
-Requires python3 and Bottle, no other dependencies.
+Requires python3, no other dependencies(uses bottle, included).

 https://github.com/aaronpk/Overland-iOS